 The ThinkFirst Iowa program provided presentations to 147 middle/high schools and 124 elementary schools educating approximately 25,000 students across the state about preventing brain and spinal cord injuries.

 Blank Children's hosted a screening of the documentary "Finding Kind" on May 8 at Hoyt Sherman.
-The documentary was created by two young women who travelled across the country to address the issue of bullying among girls.
+The documentary was created by two young women who traveled across the country to address the issue of bullying among girls.

 Our Cancer and Blood Disorders Center and Blank Children's Infusion Center moved to a newly expanded location that allows for a more family-friendly environment and more clinical space.
 The project was supported by many donors from the community.

 Implemented the volunteer "Superhero Sidekick" program on Blank 3 & 4 where volunteers spend time with patients in need of extra playtime, attention or companionship.

 Blank Children's Pediatric Clinic participated in the CDC Flu Surveillance pilot program by submitting specimens and data which was used to formulate the 2013-14 flu vaccine.

 Blank Children's Infection Disease Clinic started three new specialty clinics: Travel Clinic, Refugee Clinic and International Adoption Clinic.

 The Adolescent and Young Adult (AYA) Oncology Program, in collaboration with John Stoddard Cancer Center, was created to enhance the care and survival of adolescent and young adult patients.